Things You Need to Know about New Vikings QB Brett Rypien

 New Vikings QB Brett Rypien

 While in Denver, Rypien shared quarters with several current Vikings offensive coaches, including Chris Kuper and Curtis Modkins, who now coaches the offensive line and running backs.
-During the 2023 season, he was active for the Rams from September 13th to November 7th before being cut.
-He subsequently spent time on practice squads with the Seahawks and Jets that year.
+In the 2023 season, he played for the Rams from September 13 to November 7 before being cut.
+He then joined the Seahawks and Jets practice squads.

-Things You Need to Know about New Vikings QB Brett RypienAccording to bookie pay per head reports, Rypien has thrown for 950 yards, four touchdowns, and nine interceptions in 10 NFL games (four of which he has started).
+Things You Need to Know about New Vikings QB Brett RypienAccording to bookie pay per head reports, Rypien has thrown for 950 yards, four touchdowns, and nine interceptions in 10 NFL games.
+Also, he started in four games in the pro league.

-Mark Rypien, who aided Washington to a 37-24 victory against Buffalo in Super Bowl XXVI on January 26, 1992, and was awarded MVP, is Rypien’s uncle.
+Mark Rypien, who helped Washington win 37-24 against Buffalo in Super Bowl XXVI on January 26, 1992, and earned MVP, is Rypien’s uncle.
 Interestingly, Minneapolis’s Metrodome was the site of the Super Bowl.

 During his fourteen years in the National Football League, Mark Rypien won two Super Bowls (in 1989 and 1991) and was nominated for two more.
 He was also selected twice for the Associated Press’s Second All-Pro team.

-After his initial stint as a Bronco, Rypien went on to attend Boise State and became the Mountain West’s all-time leading passer in passing yards (1,036), completions (1,581), and games with 300 yards (21).
-Additionally, he surpassed Kellen Moore, who had 16 300-yard games from 2008 to 2011, to become Boise State’s all-time leader in that category.
+After his Bronco stint, Rypien attended Boise State and became the Mountain West’s all-time leading passer with 1,036 passing yards, 1,581 completions, and 21 games over 300 yards.
+He surpassed Kellen Moore, with 16 300-yard games from 2008 to 2011, to become Boise State’s all-time leader in this category.

 Rypien was the Offensive Player of the Year for the Mountain West in 2018.
-After passing for 256 yards (including a touchdown pass vs Fresno State), he was named the Mountain West Championship Offensive MVP in 2017.
+He passed for 256 yards and was named 2017 Mountain West Championship Offensive MVP.
 From there, he threw for 362 yards and two scores in the Las Vegas Bowl game versus Oregon.

 Rypien’s Early Life